Preschooler play: why it’s important for emotional development

 - be better at managing strong emotions like anger, frustration and disappointment and have fewer tantrums

-By the time she’s five, your child will probably:
+By five years, your preschooler will probably:

 - use words to describe complex feelings like disappointment, guilt and jealousy